- Where is Prinfab based? Prinfab are based in Faversham, Kent, United Kingdom.

 - Are your fabrics safe for my end use?
 You can view details on the certifications held by each fabric on the description page for that fabric.
 The requirements can vary depending on the exact end use, so we recommend you check exactly what is required for your purposes.

-Can I supply you with my own fabric for printing?
+- Can I supply you with my own fabric for printing?
+We do not accept customer supplied fabrics for printing.

 How does my fabric look when it arrives?